 In terms of the aim of clearing mined areas, approximately 50 States Parties are mine-affected, either having reported mined areas or having not yet submitted an initial transparency report but are assumed to be mine affected.
 These include the most mine-affected States in the Middle East (Jordan and Yemen), Europe (Bosnia and Herzegovina and Croatia), Africa (Angola, Mozambique and Sudan), Central, South and Southeast Asia (Afghanistan, Cambodia, Tajikistan and Thailand) and the Americas (Colombia and Nicaragua).
 Significant progress has been made in each of these countries, although many challenges remain.
+Two States Parties - Costa Rica and Djibouti - have indicated that they have completed their Article 5 obligations.

 With respect to assisting victims, the number of individuals who have been killed or injured by landmines likely numbers in the hundreds-of-thousands.
 Those who have survived for the most part live in some of the world's poorest countries.
 Medical care, rehabilitation and reintegration services available to many of these survivors are limited.
 The Convention has raised awareness not only of the challenges faced by landmine survivors but also of the challenges faced by all persons with disabilities in developing countries.
 Millions of dollars have been generated to assist mine-affected States in fulfilling their responsibility to the care of these individuals.
-For example, by the end of 2002, the ICRC's Special Appeal - Mine Action had raised over 24 million Swiss Francs.